Polynomials with many rational preperiodic points: Introduction

 \end{prop}

 \begin{example} Returning to Example \ref{ex quadratic}, let $f(x) := \frac{x^2 - 9x + 22}{2}$.
 Then \eqref{eqn quadratic compression} and Proposition \ref{prop common preper intro} imply that

-However, by comparing the preperiodic points with small forward orbit for $f(x)$ and $f(x) + 1$ directly we find that $\preper(f(x),\CC) \cap \preper(f(x) + 1,\CC)$ actually contains at least 26 points.
+However, by comparing the preperiodic points with small forward orbit for $f(x)$ and $f(x) + 1$ directly, we find that $\preper(f(x),\CC) \cap \preper(f(x) + 1,\CC)$ actually contains at least 26 points.
 Hence $C_2 \geq 26$.
-To the best of our knowledge, this is the current record for a lower bound on $C_2$. \end{example}
+That is, dynamical compression accounts for half of the known preperiodic points shared by $f(x)$ and $f(x) + 1$.
+To the best of our knowledge, this is the current record for a lower bound on $C_2$.
+See Table \ref{table cd bounds} in Section \ref{sec low degree} for more lower bound records on $C_d$ for $2\leq d \leq 15$. \end{example}

-The proofs of Theorems \ref{thm main intro} and \ref{thm Cd lower bound intro} do not produce explicit examples.
-Thus it remains an interesting problem to construct explicit polynomials which surpass the trivial lower bounds on $B_d(\QQ)$ and $C_d$.
+The proof of Theorem \ref{thm main intro} uses a geometry of numbers approach to show the existence of polynomials which compress exceptionally large intervals of integers but does not produce explicit examples.
+Thus it remains an interesting problem to construct explicit polynomials which surpass the trivial lower bounds on $B_d$ and $C_d$.
 Our last result provides one such family $r_d(x)$.
 Formulas for $r_d(x)$ are given in Section \ref{sec d + 6}.